 And that’s what came to mind again, when I first encountered this Cutlass.

-For you younger readers, let me clarify: it was a very different world back than in terms of advance knowledge of redesigned cars.
+For you younger readers, let me clarify: it was a very different world back then in terms of advanced knowledge of redesigned cars.
 The makers famously tried to keep their new models under wraps, literally, until the assigned release date.
 Brenda Priddy was still spying on her big brother and extracting blackmail from him.
 Yes, there were the very occasional spy shots in Pop Science and such, but maybe I wasn’t reading them by then.

 Let’s just say that the first time I laid eyes on a Colonnade Coupe was in a print ad for a Cutlass Coupe.
 That goes for the 1970 Camaro as well: imagine having zero idea about what the 2010 Camaro was going to look like until you saw it in an ad one day…Holy Shit indeed.
 The element of surprise at anything really new or different long went out of the car business.

-These picture may not do full justice to just how different the new Colonnades looked and felt compared to their predecessors.
+These pictures may not do full justice to just how different the new Colonnades looked and felt compared to their predecessors.
 But how radically different the back seat passengers felt was indisputable: like shit.
 Sorry, but that word just keeps popping out today.

 Order up enough options though, like the highly recommended 455 V8 with 250 (net) hp, automatic, AC, and and a few other goodies, and not only would the Cutlass coupe’s roof evoke the ’59 Caddy, but it would weigh about as much too (4,800 lbs).
 Really great timing, these bigger, fatter 1973s were: within a year of their arrival, the first energy crisis would unfold.
-I bet Holy Shit was said more then once at GM headquarters.
+I bet “Holy Shit” was said more then once at GM headquarters, as the OPEC oil embargo took effect.

 I’m quite fond of this particular example, and not just because it’s the only one of its kind still around.
-Colonnades are getting mighty scarce on the ground.
+There’s several Cutlass Supreme coupes, and we’ll get to them soon, but these regular Colonnade coupes are getting mighty scarce on the ground.
 It was a regular driver until quite recently, and it now shows off its monkey-bottom from the far end of the driveway.
-But it’s busted up face and general demeanor suits it well: I don’t give a shit what you think.

 That word notwithstanding, that was the exact phrase I used when I first saw the 1973 GM models.
 I said things much worse back then, too!
 You’ve said all I said in the past about the death of the pillarless hardtops, and frankly, I’ve never gotten over it, as they spoiled me.
 Interestingly, I have never owned a hardtop – only sedans and convertibles.
 Go figure.
 Oh yeah – the doors were a mile and a half long, too!
 I would have to say the death of the hardtop was the deadliest sin of all!